Cortisol blood testSerum cortisol

 - Metabolism of fats, carbohydrates, and protein

-Different diseases, such as Cushing's disease and Addison's disease, can lead to either too much or too little production of cortisol.
-Cortisol levels are often measured to help diagnose these conditions and to evaluate how well the pituitary and adrenal glands are working.
+Different diseases, such as Cushing syndrome and Addison disease, can lead to either too much or too little production of cortisol.
+Measuring blood cortisol level can help diagnose these conditions.
+It is also measured to evaluate how well the pituitary and adrenal glands are working.

 What Abnormal Results Mean